sidart/bizdom/_posts/2021-04-13-indian-life-insurance-sector.md

 About 245 Indian and foreign insurers and provident societies were taken over by the government and the Life Insurance Corporation formed by an act of parliament.

+The next significant landmark is the opening up of the sector for private participation in 1999.

 ### The Axis Connection
 UTI bank was the first of the new private banks to have begun operations in 1994, after the Government of India allowed new private banks to be established.
 The bank was promoted jointly by the Administrator of the specified undertaking of the Unit Trust of India, Life Insurance Corporation of India (LIC) and General Insurance Corporation Ltd. and other four PSU companies, i.e. National Insurance Company Ltd., The New India Assurance Company, The Oriental Insurance Corporation and United Insurance Company Ltd. It was renamed to **Axis Bank** on July 30 2007.